 |Died||17 Jun 1990||(71)|

-Herbert Kühn joined the Kriegsmarine in 19X/39.
-He went through U-boat training from March 1941 to Nov 1941.
-After his training he was assigned as the Second Watch Officer (2WO) on the U-331 (Oblt.
-Hans-Diedrich von Tiesenhausen), joining the boat in the Mediterranean in Nov 1941 (Busch & Röll, 1999).
+Herbert Kühn joined the Kriegsmarine in 1939.
+He went through U-boat training from March 1941 to Nov 1941 and was then posted to U-331 (Oblt.
+Hans-Diedrich von Tiesenhausen) as 2nd Watch Officer (II WO), joining the boat in the Mediterranean (Busch & Röll, 1999).

-His first patrol on the U-331 was to be one of the more famous patrols of the war.
-Sailing from Salamis, Greece on 12 Nov 1941 they patrolled north of Egypt and on Nov 25 struck gold: 3 British battleships of Force A outbound from Alexandria.
-The 28-year old Tiesenhausen hit Battleship HMS Barham with 3 torpedoes from short range (Rohwer, 1998).
-The mighty ship quickly rolled over and exploded.
-The boat escaped the British escorts and made port on 3 Dec.
-Oberfähnrich zur See Kühn would go out on two more patrols with the U-331 (Busch & Röll, 1997).
+His first patrol on U-331 was one of the most successful of the war.
+Sailing from Salamis, Greece on 12 Nov 1941 they patrolled north of Egypt and on Nov 25 struck gold: three British battleships of Force A outbound from Alexandria.
+The 28-year old Tiesenhausen hit HMS Barham with three torpedoes from short range (Rohwer, 1998), and she quickly rolled over and exploded.
+U-331 escaped the British escorts and made port on 3 Dec.
+Oberfähnrich zur See Kühn served on U-331 for a further two patrols (Busch & Röll, 1997).

 Oblt.
-Herbert Kühn commanded the veteran boat U-38 from Jan 1944 to 14 Apr 1944.
-At the time the boat was assigned to a training unit in the Baltic.
-Oblt.
-Herbert Kühn took command of the U-708 on 15 Apr 1944.
-He did not take the boat out on a combat patrol and scuttled her at Wilhelmshaven, Germany on 3 May 1945 (Busch & Röll, 1999).
+Herbert Kühn commanded the veteran Type IX U-38 from Jan 1944 to 14 Apr 1944 as part of a training unit in the Baltic.
+He took over command of the Type VIIC U-708 on 15 Apr 1944.
+U-708 did not see active service under Oblt.
+Kühn, and he terminated his command by scuttling her at Wilhelmshaven, Germany on 3 May 1945 (Busch & Röll, 1999).